It’s coming and Procentive is here to help in your transition!

 Value-based care has been around for more than a decade but implementing this system has proven challenging for healthcare facilities in general but particularly for behavioral health clinics as it is an outcome-based model.
 More attention is being given to mental health and substance abuse recovery than ever before, which is great news for clinics and clients alike.
 At the same time, value-based payment (VBP) is gaining traction in the healthcare industry especially after the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), which changed how doctors who see Medicare clients are paid.

 However, behavioral health practices are slower to adopt this model than the rest of the healthcare industry.
-Keep reading to learn more and discover 3 steps behavioral health agencies can take towards implementing value-based care.
+Keep reading to learn more and discover 3 steps behavioral health agencies can take towards strategies to implement value-based healthcare.

 Value-based care and the Triple Aim